spring/spring/AI/Skirmish/AAI/data/ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.90 	- Completly redone scouting algorithm

+		- Enemy units on radar are taken into account now as well

+		- AAI will delay non-combat-critial buildtasks & upgrading of buildings when under pressure

+		- Redesigned the way attacks are launched.
+AAI should play more aggressively now, attack poorly defended areas more often and better coordinate attacks on maps with more than one landmass (e.g. island maps)

+		- Improved the factory/builder selection algorithm

+		- Improved construction and placement of radar towers

+		- Fixed a bug that crashed the game when a mobile factory (= construction unit that may buil other units) was killed on its way to the buildsite

-AAI v0.875	- Current ammount of land/water within the base is taken into account when selecting factories (e.g. dont order
+AAI v0.88	- Current ammount of land/water within the base is taken into account when selecting factories (e.g. dont order
 		  water factories on a land map anymore)

 		- Improved AAIs behaviour on water maps with start positions on islands/land masses